Compare Unoccupied Property Insurance

 Of course, the property itself must be secured before it can be insured, and it should also be in a good state of repair; the terms of your policy may also require you to remove all valuables and, if the policy is for the winter months, drain the water system and put the heating on its ‘frost’ setting to protect burst pipes.

-Regular inspections may also be called for, and while they’re not often specified, the risk of burglary can be reduced by installing timers on light switches and offering a neighbour the use of your driveway for a second car.
+Regular inspections may also be called for, and whilst they’re not often specified, the risk of burglary can be reduced by installing timers on light switches and offering a neighbour the use of your driveway for a second car.

 Policy Choice

-While these precautions are reasonable – and some may be required by policy – when choosing the policy itself, it’s essential to read through all options carefully, making sure that the policy you choose covers everything you need it to cover at a premium you’re comfortable paying.
+whilst these precautions are reasonable – and some may be required by policy – when choosing the policy itself, it’s essential to read through all options carefully, making sure that the policy you choose covers everything you need it to cover at a premium you’re comfortable paying.
 Choosing the right policy is always unique to your situation and should be done with great care.

 What other aspects need to be considered with unoccupied property insurance?